 To improve our packaging, we are working to eliminate plastics, increase recycled content, and use less packaging overall.
-All of the wood fiber in our packaging is either recycled or comes from responsibly managed forests.
-And we have protected or created enough responsibly managed forests to cover all the virgin wood fiber we use in our packaging.
-This ensures working forests are able to regrow and continue to clean our air and purify our water.
+All of the wood fiber in our packaging is either recycled or comes from responsibly managed forests.14 And we have protected or created enough responsibly managed forests to cover all the virgin wood fiber we use in our packaging.15 This ensures working forests are able to regrow and continue to clean our air and purify our water.

-As we transport our products from our manufacturers to our consumers, we're prioritizing less carbon-intensive shipping modes than air transport, such as rail and ocean.

-of the packaging16 is fiber-based, due to our work to eliminate plastic in packaging recycled content in fiber packaging of the virgin wood fiber in the packaging comes from responsibly managed forests14 iPad uses 66 percent less energy than the requirement for ENERGY STAR.
+As we transport our products from our manufacturers to our consumers, we're prioritizing less carbon-intensive shipping modes than air transport, such as ocean.
+With MacBook Air 15-inch with M2 chip, we estimate that utilizing non-air modes of transport will reduce product emissions by 3 percent, compared to our baseline.6 of the packaging16 is fiber-based, due to our work to eliminate plastic in packaging recycled content in fiber packaging of the virgin wood fiber in the packaging comes from responsibly managed forests14